tlberglund/theological-examination/exam.md

 ### Chapter 32: The State of Man After Death and the Resurrection of the Dead

 1. **What happens to the body of the believer following death?**
+It decays, just like you'd expect.

 2. **Where do believers go immediately following death?**
+In the spiritual presence of God.

 3. Where do unbelievers go?
 4. Will an unbeliever ever have a "Second opportunity" to escape the punishment due him for his sin?
 5. Did Christ bodily rise from the grave?
 Show from Scripture.